vittorius/rspec_flat_error_formatter/README.md

 RSpec formater that produces errors output easily consumable by automated tools

+## Rationale

+Initially, this tool came out as an attempt to use the [Visual Studio Code tasks](https://code.visualstudio.com/docs/editor/tasks) for running the RSpec and scanning its output to locate and test the failing specs very quickly.
+VS Code offers the mechanism of [problem matchers](https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher) that are, in fact, regular expressions to filter the output of a task line by line and feed the extracted info to the Problems view.

 ## Installation

 Add this line to your application's Gemfile: